Wheeler, Ehlers lead Jets to 6-1 rout of Avalanche

 The Jets raced out to a 3-0 lead in the first period and stretched it to 5-0 at 9:05 of the second, which ended Pickard's night.

 Winnipeg has scored three or more goals in each of its last eight games and is 5-1-2 during that span.

+''It was a carryover from (Friday),'' said Wheeler, who has three goals and three assists in his last two games. ''I think we were excited about our game after a huge game.''

 The Jets' 66 points moved them two points behind the Los Angeles Kings, who held the second NHL Western Conference wild-card spot but were hosting Vancouver on Saturday.
 The idle St. Louis Blues have 67 points.
+Ehlers believes a playoff berth can be a reality.

+''That's our goal and the way we're playing right now, we feel like we have the chance to make that wild-card spot,'' Ehlers said. ''We've just got to keep playing like this.''

 Laine opened the scoring at 4:22 of the first period when he had the puck in Colorado's zone, circled around untouched and then fired a slap shot that went high over Pickard's glove.